ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 by the Presenter.

 In most cases the value of a request attribute should be left unspecified by the Presenter.
-In the process of generating the Evidence, the values of the desired attributes are observed by the Attestation Service within the HSM and reported accordingly.
+In the process of generating the Evidence, the values of the desired attributes are observed by the Attesting Environment within the HSM and reported accordingly.
 For the purpose of creating a request, the Presenter does not specify the value of the requested attributes and leaves them empty.
 This is possible because the definition of the structure `ReportedAttribute` specifies the element `value` as optional.